dd32/td-gh-ex/readme.txt

 If you have any questions or suggestions for this theme please use the theme support page, http://wordpress.org/support/theme/bunny.

 = My title and tagline looks funny, how do I fix this? = Please open the theme customizer.
-Under the headline 'Site Title and Tagline' you will find the settings for the arced(curved) text.
+Under the Theme Options panel and the 'Arc Settings' section you will find the settings for the curved text.
 Set a small number for a high arc, and high number for a low arc.

 == Changelog ==

+= 1.6 2016-10-26 =
+Updated the styling of the menu.
+Moved the mobile menu below the site title.
+Added an option to show halloween themed images.
+Moved the theme options into their own panel.
+Updated the styling of borders, comments, and sidebars.
+Clouds: replaced the javascript with css animations.
+Moved the extra css files into the inc folder.
+Removed archive.php, search.php, 404.php, author.php.
+These now fall back to index.php.
+Replaced page.php and single.php with singular.php.
+Improved aria roles and screen reader texts.
+Added a new larger screenshot.

 = 1.5 2016-06-18 =
 Updated theme uri and theme tags.
 Added support for title-tag.